Ashford (NYSEAMERICAN:AINC) Research Coverage Started at StockNews.com

-Equities researchers at StockNews.com initiated coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research report issued to clients and investors on Tuesday.
-The firm set a “buy” rating on the financial services provider’s stock.
+StockNews.com assumed coverage on shares of Ashford (NYSEAMERICAN:AINC – Get Rating) in a research note released on Sunday.
+The brokerage issued a buy rating on the financial services provider’s stock.

-Separately, B. Riley decreased their price objective on Ashford from $18.00 to $14.00 and set a “neutral” rating for the company in a research report on Tuesday.
+Separately, B. Riley reduced their target price on Ashford from $18.00 to $14.00 and set a neutral rating on the stock in a report on Tuesday, March 21st.

 Institutional Trading of Ashford

-Several hedge funds have recently modified their holdings of the business.
-Geode Capital Management LLC lifted its holdings in shares of Ashford by 5.4% in the 4th quarter.
-Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock valued at $241,000 after buying an additional 883 shares during the period.
-Uniplan Investment Counsel Inc. raised its holdings in Ashford by 0.9% during the third quarter.
-Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock worth $1,604,000 after purchasing an additional 1,025 shares during the last quarter.
-Finally, Vanguard Group Inc. raised its holdings in Ashford by 5.6% during the first quarter.
-Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock worth $1,400,000 after purchasing an additional 4,314 shares during the last quarter.
-14.24% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently bought and sold shares of AINC.
+Vanguard Group Inc. increased its holdings in Ashford by 5.6% in the first quarter.
+Vanguard Group Inc. now owns 81,717 shares of the financial services provider’s stock valued at $1,400,000 after buying an additional 4,314 shares during the last quarter.
+Uniplan Investment Counsel Inc. grew its holdings in shares of Ashford by 0.9% during the third quarter.
+Uniplan Investment Counsel Inc. now owns 119,037 shares of the financial services provider’s stock valued at $1,604,000 after purchasing an additional 1,025 shares during the last quarter.
+Finally, Geode Capital Management LLC grew its holdings in shares of Ashford by 5.4% during the fourth quarter.
+Geode Capital Management LLC now owns 17,369 shares of the financial services provider’s stock valued at $241,000 after purchasing an additional 883 shares during the last quarter.
+14.24% of the stock is owned by institutional investors.

 About Ashford